alex-neal/beer/index.md

 <br>

-## Which of the factors (aroma, taste, appearance, palette) are most important in determining the overall quality of a beer?
+## Which of the factors (aroma, taste, appearance, palate) are most important in determining the overall quality of a beer?

 #### *Methodology*:
 To answer this question, we need to calculate the correlation between the four factors and the overall rating.
 A quick way to do that is to create and visualize a correlation matrix.